 CAPS is accredited by the International Association of Counseling Services, Inc.

 CAPS provides group counseling, brief individual counseling and referral services to TCNJ students.
 Services are confidential; no record of counseling appears on the student’s permanent academic record.
 CAPS is staffed by a team of licensed mental health professionals as well as interns from both master’s and doctoral degree granting programs, under direct supervision from licensed professionals.
 During the initial consultation with the student, the student and the therapist will create a plan best suited to meet the students’ needs.
 Resources that may be included are those within CAPS, other campus offices, and/or through an outside provider.
-To begin this process, please fill out a Request for Services Form (RFS).

 Please familiarize yourself with CAPS services: